lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 ===============================

 **Activation:**
-Delegates will be contacted by Rubin Observatory staff to provide their `GitHub <http://www.github.com/>`_ username.
+Delegates will be contacted by Rubin Observatory staff to provide their `GitHub <https://www.github.com/>`_ username.
-All delegates will be invited to join the `rubin-dp0 GitHub Organization <https://github.com/rubin-dp0>`_ and its `delegates team <https://github.com/orgs/rubin-dp0/teams/delegates/members>`_, and must accept this invitation in order to log into the RSP at the Interim Data Facility (IDF; the Google Cloud).
+All delegates will be invited to join the `rubin-dp0 GitHub Organization <https://github.com/rubin-dp0>`_ and its `Delegates team <https://github.com/orgs/rubin-dp0/teams/delegates/members>`_, and must accept this invitation in order to log into the RSP at the Interim Data Facility (IDF; the Google Cloud).
-With a browser that is logged in to GitHub, navigate to `data.lsst.cloud <http://data.lsst.cloud>`_ and choose "log in" at upper right.
+With a browser that is logged in to GitHub, navigate to `data.lsst.cloud <https://data.lsst.cloud>`_ and choose "Log in" at upper-right.
 A pop-up window will ask to "Authorize Rubin Science Platform IDF Production Environment".
 Click the green button that says "Authorize lsst-sqre".
 Note that this last authorization step will need to be performed after every logout.